dortania/OpenCore-Install-Guide/creating-the-usb.md

 **Note for legacy users**

-* If you want to use OpenCore on your system, please follow the [Legacy Install](extras/legacy.md) section first, after you continue following the **Base folder structure** section
+* If you want to use OpenCore on your system, please follow the [Legacy Install](extras/legacy.md) section first, after you can continue following the **Base folder structure** section

 ## Creating the USB